plotly/plotly.github.io/_posts/2015-04-23-embed-plotly-graphs.md

 ---
+layout: two_column_layout
 title: Embed Plotly Graphs in A Blog or Website
-date: 2015-04-23 00:00:00 Z
-permalink: "/embed-graphs-in-websites/"
-tags:
-- plotlybasic
-layout: two_column_layout
 subtitle: How to Embed Plotly Graphs
+permalink: /embed-graphs-in-websites/
-imageurl: "/static/images/embed-plotly-graphs/thum-embed-plotly-graphs.png"
+imageurl: /static/images/embed-plotly-graphs/thum-embed-plotly-graphs.png
 state: active
+tags: plotlybasic
 meta_description: A tutorial on how to embed interactive Plotly graphs in websites, blogs, iframes, Tumblr, and Wordpress.
 Plotly is the easiest way to graph and share your data.
 actioncall: Make a Graph
 ---